Eileenzyf/ISO-App-Prediction/README.md

 ### 3. Initialize the database

-To create the database in the location configured in `config.py` with one initial song, run:
+To create the database in the location configured in `flask_config.py` with one initial song, run:

 `python src/Create_database.py`

+You can also use `run.py` by:

+`python run.py create`

 ### 4. Load the source dataset
  ```bash